d3/d3/tutorial/bar-1.markdown

 The formal [SVG Text](http://www.w3.org/TR/SVG/text.html) specification describes in detail the meaning of the "dx", "dy" and "text-anchor" attributes.
-The full spec is dense, as SVG offers a level of control required by only the most ambitious typographers; that said, hopefully it's not too hard to remember standard settings for alignment and padding!
+The full spec is dense, as SVG offers a level of control required by only the most ambitious typographers; fortunately, it's not too hard to remember standard settings for alignment and padding!

 The SVG chart now looks identical to the earlier HTML version: